 Use the Key Management service if you need to ensure and verify your security governance, regulatory compliance, and homogenous encryption of data where it is stored by centrally managing, storing, and monitoring the life cycle of the keys that you use to protect your data.

 You first create a Key Management key vault in the Governance and Administration section of the Oracle Cloud Infrastructure Console.
 Then you create keys inside your key vault that you later use with supported Oracle Cloud Infrastructure services.
 To encrypt your data using these keys, you simply select a key from the Key Management service when you create or update a block volume or bucket.
 You can use the Key Management service through the Console, API, or CLI to create, use, rotate, enable, and disable your encryption keys.
 For more information, see Overview of Key Management in the documentation.

-Currently, Oracle Cloud Infrastructure Block Volumes (including Oracle Cloud Infrastructure Compute boot volumes) and Oracle Cloud Infrastructure Object Storage integrate with Key Management to protect the data that you store with these services using keys that you control.
+Currently, Oracle Cloud Infrastructure Block Volumes (including cross-region backups/restores and Oracle Cloud Infrastructure Compute boot volumes), Oracle Cloud Infrastructure Object Storage, and Oracle Cloud Infrastructure File Storage Service integrate with Key Management to protect the data that you store with these services using keys that you control.

 No. When you store your data with Oracle Cloud Infrastructure Block Volumes, File Storage Service, and Object Storage and don’t use Key Management, your data is protected using encryption keys that are securely stored and controlled by Oracle.